arosenfeld/immunedb/docs/pipeline.rst

 - ``study_name`` (128): The name of study the sample belongs to.
 - ``date``: The date the sample was acquired in YYYY-MM-DD format.
 - ``subject`` (64): A unique identifier for the subject.
-This must be unique to the entire SLDB instance as they are not contextual to the study.
+This must be unique to the entire AIRRDB instance as they are not contextual to the study.
 Therefore if two studies use the same identifier for different subjects, they must be given new distinct identifiers.